 Market and counterparty risks for the Group are dominated by KLP's portfolios.
 The dominant risk is from shares in the parent company's common portfolio.
 The proportion of equity is managed dynamically through a policy rule, and it will be the dominant risk as long as the customer buffers are sufficient to maintain an equity element in line with long-term targets.
 This section will therefore describe the Group's market risk in terms of the market risk for KLP.
-For market risk in KLP Bedriftspensjon AS and KLP Skadeforsikring AS, refer to these companies' SFCR reports.
+For market risk in KLP Bedriftspensjon AS and KLP Skadeforsikring AS, refer to these companies' SFCR reports (section C.2 Market risk).

 Market risk is the risk that the value of investments will change.
-Typical factors are changes in share prices, property prices, interest rates and exchange rates.
+Typical factors are changes in share prices, property prices, interest rates and exchange rates..
 Market risk in KLP arises in the management of the pension assets and equity in the Company.
 In its long-term asset management strategy, KLP seeks to put together a portfolio which, in relation to KLP's obligations, can give the highest possible (competitive) return subject to limits on risk-taking.
-The restrictions on risk mean that the Company has to safeguard its owners' equity and look for stable returns.
-KLP's objective is to have a capacity for risk that allows us to maintain a certain level of risky assets in the short and long term, even after a year of heavy losses in asset management.
+The limitations on risk mean that the risk is adjusted to ensure that the Company is solvent at all times and that it maintains sufficient risk capacity over time.
+This means that the Company should have a capacity for risk that allows us to maintain a certain level of risky assets in the short and long term, even after a year of heavy losses in asset management.
 The risk capacity is also assessed in a long-term perspective, taking into consideration the impact of interest rates on risk capacity over time.

-The risk targets in place at any given time to safeguard equity and maintain risk capacity over time are regularly monitored and reported on at each Board meeting.
+The risk capacity is regularly monitored and reported on at each Board meeting.
 The risk is measured both at the end of the year and on a rolling one-year horizon.
 Measurements are taken at intervals through the year.